 Differential diagnosis includes Lyme arthritis, malaria, dengue, yellow fever, leptospirosis, typhus, influenza, and enteric fevers.

 In relapsing fever transmitted by ticks, tetracycline or erythromycin 500 mg po q 6 h is given for 5 to 10 days.
-A single 500-mg oral dose of either drug cures louse-transmitted fever.
+For louse-transmitted relapsing fever, a single 500-mg oral dose of either drug is effective.
 Doxycycline 100 mg po q 12 h for 5 to 10 days is also effective.
 Children < 8 yr are given erythromycin estolate 10 mg/kg po tid.
-When vomiting or severe disease precludes oral administration, doxycycline 1 to 2 mg/kg may be given IV q 12 to 24 h to children > 8 yr.
+When vomiting or severe disease precludes oral administration or when the CNS is affected, parenteral ceftriaxone 2 g/day for 10 to 14 days or doxycycline 1 to 2 mg/kg IV q 12 to 24 h may be given to adults or children > 8 yr.
 Children < 8 yr are given penicillin G 25,000 units/kg IV q 6 h.

 Therapy should be started early during fever.
 A Jarisch-Herxheimer reaction may occur within 2 h of starting therapy.
 Severity of the Jarisch-Herxheimer reaction may be lessened by giving acetaminophen 650 mg po 2 h before and 2 h after the first dose of doxycycline or erythromycin.